GraysonNocera/ece-461-project-part2/README.md

 ## Running TypeScript Files

-Compile by typing tsc in terminal
+Compile by typing tsc in terminal\n
-A .js file is generated
+A .js file is generated\n
-run the .js file by typing "node [File]" where File is the .js file
+run the .js file by typing "node [File]" where File is the .js file\n